Accessibility - True/False Film Fest

 Films with open (on screen) captions will have one screening dedicated to open captioning when possible.
 The 2024 films with available open and closed captioning will be listed below as soon as they are available.

 All film venues offer personal closed-captioning devices.
-These devices are equipped with high-contrast displays and easy-to-read screens that attach to your seat and are available on a first-come, first-served basis.
-These films are noted both in our program and online.
+These devices are equipped with high-contrast displays and easy-to-read handheld screens and are available on a first-come, first-served basis.
+These films are noted below.
 Please note that not all films will have closed captioning.
 See a Venue Captain to obtain and set up a device.

 Because of the large number of foreign-language films that we program each year, more than half of the festival films are subtitled.
 Please note that these films are subtitled, not captioned.
-These are also designated as such on the schedule, both in our program book and online.
-Noted by icon to the right.
+These films are also listed below.

 QUESTIONS?
-For more information about festival accessibility or to request accommodations, please contact Operations Director Grace Piontek at [email protected], or call us at: 573.442.8783.
+For more information about festival accessibility or to request accommodations, please contact Operations and Accessibility Coordinator Melissa Bindi at [email protected], or call us at: 573.442.8783

 Included here is a recent map that highlights the venues with assisted listening devices, indicate where the main entrance is for each venue, and in those cases where the main entrance is not accessible, we will note where the accessible entrance is located.
 Click here for a downloadable PDF.
 This map will be also available in our program booklet, for easy access during the festival weekend.